ioBroker/ioBroker.vis/README.md

 You can also specify which views the user is allowed to access for runtime and edit mode.
 When one of the access rights is not granted on project level, it does not have any effect to specify them on view level, as the project as a whole will not be accessible.

-Note, that whenever you try to access a view, where the current user has no permission for, the user will see the project selection panel instead.
+Note that whenever you try to access a view, where the current user has no permission for, the user will see the project selection panel instead.

 ### Widget
 If the user has no `read` permissions, the widget will not be rendered in the runtime.
 If user has no `write` permissions, the widget